transccc/iot-project/README.md

      - **Token**: Enter the API token you generated.
      - **Organization**: Enter the organization name.
      - **Bucket**: Enter the bucket name.

+- For more detailed instructions and troubleshooting, refer to the [InfluxDB Documentation](https://docs.influxdata.com/influxdb/v2.0/get-started/) and [Node-RED Documentation](https://nodered.org/docs/).

+## Transmitting the Data / Connectivity
+### Data Transmission Details
+- **Data Frequency:** Sent every 3 seconds.
+- **Wireless Protocols:** WiFi for local transmission.
+- **Transport Protocols:** MQTT for efficient, low-overhead communication, HTTP to Pushbullet for real-time notfications.

+### Design Choices
+- **Data Transmission:** Chose MQTT for its lightweight protocol, suitable for IoT.
+Additionally, HTTP is used to send notifications to Pushbullet, ensuring timely alerts.
+- **Wireless Protocols:** WiFi provides sufficient range and speed for this application, considering the local environment.

+## Presenting the Data
 ### Configuring a Dashboard in InfluxDB

 Follow these steps to set up and customize a dashboard in InfluxDB to visualize your sensor data: